miniature applies to an exactly proportioned reproduction on a very small scale.

 The duo is starting small, performing their procedures at the outpatient surgery facility Endo-Surgical Center of Florida on North Dean Road.—Naseem S. Miller, OrlandoSentinel.com, 13 May 2017

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'small.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'small.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Middle English smal, from Old English smæl; akin to Old High German smal small, Greek mēlon small domestic animal